vanshikamudgal30/InternsBatch2StartAppss/week1/Day4/README.md

 Made the layout responsive with CSS

 📚 Learned:
-Page structuring
+--Page structuring
-CSS layout design
+--CSS layout design
-Typography and spacing
+--Typography and spacing